-The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 22, 2014, at 1:44 p.m., the Landlord's agent mailed the Notice of Direct Request Proceeding by registered mail to the Tenant.
+The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 16, 2014, at 2:53 p.m., the Landlord's agent mailed the Notice of Direct Request Proceeding by registered mail to the Tenant at the rental unit.
 The Landlord provided a copy of the registered mail receipt and tracking number in evidence.